Privacy Center

 We carry out these tasks to make sure we pay for your care the right way.

-1. Treatment: We may share your PHI with the health care providers who take care of you – doctors, dentists, pharmacists, and facilities.
+Treatment: We may share your PHI with the health care providers who take care of you – doctors, dentists, pharmacists, and facilities.
 Sometimes doctors may ask for your medical information from us for their own records.
+We may also use or disclose your information for:

 Additional Reasons for Use and Disclosure without your Authorization